LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/create-template.rst

 #.
 In the window that pops up, click the "+" icon to add a new file.

    .. figure:: ./figures/createNewTemplate.png
-      :alt: Create a new template window.
+      :alt: Icon to click to create a new Thymeleaf template.
       :scale: 80%

 #.
 Name your template, set the extension as ``html``, then edit the starter